SlaxWeb/Config/README.md

 [![Build Status](https://travis-ci.org/SlaxWeb/Config.svg)](https://travis-ci.org/SlaxWeb/Config)

-Config component of the SlaxWeb\Framework, handles loading and parsing of configuration options, from multiple sources.
+Config component of the SlaxWeb\Framework handles loading and parsing of configuration options from multiple sources.
 Currently only file based resources are supported, and can be in 3 formats, PHP, XML, or Yaml.

 Requirements